Certified Source Blog

 As you prepare for your interview, you need to know that you’re going to be judged, at least partially, by how you look.
 Therefore, it’s important to match your dress code with the position for which you are applying.
 For example, if the company you’re interviewing with has a business casual dress code, then, a dark-colored suit with a light-colored shirt is your best option.
 If you have an interview at a startup company, it might be a good idea to nix the head-to-toe formal business attire and sport something a little more hip or chique.
 Even if the company has a casual environment, remember to get out your best interview clothes and check them for wrinkles and spots, lest you’ll like you slept in your outfit.
 Dressing to impress is one step you won’t want to skip when preparing for the job interview.

-Before you go for the actual job interview, it might be helpful to conduct a mock interview in the same format of a real one.
+Before you go for the actual job interview, it might be helpful to conduct a mock interview in the same format as a real one.
 With the help of a family member or a friend, record yourself interviewing (dressed in interview clothes).
 Then, play it back to see how you did.
 This will help you calm your nerves and work out the bugs, ultimately instilling confidence.
 Confidence preparation goes a long way towards making a good first impression.

 Practice Interview Questions

 While you practice interviewing, remember to review some of the interview questions that might be asked.
 Come up with a set of reasonable questions and run through your answers.
-Ideally, you should always be able to answer questions like “Tell me about yourself,” and “Where do you see yourself in few years?”
+Ideally, you should always be able to answer questions like “Tell me about yourself,” and “Where do you see yourself in a few years?”
 If you do not know what else to expect, researching online might be helpful as you learn how to do interview preparation.

 On the flip side, avoid memorizing answers, but prepare basic points on what you will say.
 This will allow you to be articulate, natural, and confident during the interview.
 Preparing for interview questions is a sure way to avoid scrambling for an answer while you’re in the interview hot seat.